Neuroscience

 Faculty

 Todd Watson.
-Associate professor of psychology, co-director of the neuroscience program.
+Associate professor of psychology.
 Cognitive neuroscience, brain and behavior, statistics.
 PhD 2005 State University of New York at Stony Brook.
 MA 2000 Radford University.
 BS 1997 Pennsylvania State University.